The Shins: Early years (1996–2000)

 The Shins was formed in 1996 by James Mercer, a member of the band Flake Music in Albuquerque, New Mexico.
 Flake Music (formerly known simply as Flake) consisted of members guitarist/vocalist James Mercer, drummer Jesse Sandoval, keyboardist Martin Crandall, and bassist Neal Langford.
-The group began in 1992 and released a string of singles and an album, When You Land Here, It's Time to Return, which was well received.
+The group began in 1992 and released a string of singles, the Spork EP, and an album, When You Land Here, It's Time to Return, which was well received.
 The band toured with Modest Mouse and Califone.
 Mercer formed the Shins for a change of pace and enlisted Sandoval on drums.
 When asked what it was that began his interest in music, Mercer said "... it got me out of my shell and gave me a social life."
 They began performing as a duo alongside Cibo Matto and the American Analog Set.
 Mercer became the band's primary songwriter, and consequently, "the group developed a more focused, crafted sound than Flake Music's charming, if somewhat rambling, collaborative style."
 His focus on percussive guitar playing still led friends to compare his demos as too similar to Flake, and he focused on taking the music in a different direction.
 Unlike Flake, Mercer was the band's sole lyricist, and songs were built from his initial structure.
 The group added Scared of Chaka's Dave Hernandez and Ron Skrasek to complete their lineup, but the two musicians left before the end of the decade to pursue their work with Scared of Chaka.
 By 1999, Flake Music disbanded and Neal Langford joined the Shins.

 The Shins issued their first release — the 7" single Nature Bears a Vacuum — in 1998 via Omnibus Records.
 Following the completion of their debut single release, "When I Goose-Step", the Shins embarked on a tour with Modest Mouse.
 Mercer became a "hermit" crafting what would become the group's debut album, and became depressed with his life in Albuquerque.
 Friends of the band, including Zeke Howard from Love As Laughter and Isaac Brock from Modest Mouse sent record labels cassette demos of the band's songs.
 Mercer sent a demo to Sub Pop Records in Seattle, Washington, and label co-founder Jonathan Poneman caught a concert in San Francisco while the band was on tour with Modest Mouse.
 He offered the band a one-off single deal, and the Shins' second single, "New Slang", was included as part of their Single-of-the-Month series, issuing a 7" single to fan club members in February 2001.
 Positive press for "New Slang" made the group's debut album one of the most anticipated indie rock albums of 2001, and Sub Pop signed the band in full.
 "Before you knew it, my whole life was upside down: I got signed, I quit my job, I moved out of town, the big relationship I'd had for five years ended.
 All of a sudden my whole life was up in smoke", recalled Mercer.